torque/torque.github.io/contents/articles/how-not-to-hack/index.md

-The big guns, as it were, consist of [Hopper][hopper], a disassembler/decompiler for OS X. It is sold for the bargain basement price of 90 USD, which may sound like a lot until you consider that the heavy hitter in the disassembly field, [IDA][ida], starts at 450 USD, and that's for the basic version[^hexrays].
+The big guns, as it were, consist of [Hopper][hopper], a disassembler/decompiler for OS X. It is sold for the bargain basement price of $90, which may sound like a lot until you consider that the heavy hitter in the disassembly field, [IDA][ida], starts at $450, and that's for the basic version[^hexrays].

 There is a free demo version of Hopper available that is